SuperJMN/ElevatorControlLanguage/README.md

 Take a look to learn how to create a parser for a simple language! :)

-I have invented very basic grammar just to learn.
+I have invented a very basic grammar just to learn.
 I have thought of an elevator that follows a list of instructions to go up, down and wait.

 **Example**: